touhidrahman/ng-starter-no-semi-four-space/README.md

 `git checkout <desired-branch-name>`

-- `main`: bare-bone angular project with tailwind and daisyUI support.
-- `material`: official material library for angular as the UI framework.
-- `zorro`: Uses the power of both tailwindcss and zorro.
-- `prime`: PrimeNG X library for the UI.
-Uses v10.x which has a rich collection of angular components (MIT licenced)

-**N.B:** Branches are not updated as often as the `main` branch.

 2. Once checked out, remove the `.git` directory to remove all the connection to this starter repository.

 `rm -rf .git`